Congratulations on choosing the College of Engineering!

 Engineers can have some of the most satisfying and lucrative jobs on the planet.
-But how do you launch one of these prized careers?
+How do you launch one of these prized careers?
 That’s where we come in.
 We are happy to help you with any of the following counseling services to make the most of your top-notch College of Engineering degree.

 Making a career decision

 Are you unsure what direction you’d like your career to go?
 Learn the many career paths available within the different engineering majors.
-Take the Strong Interest Inventory and Myers-Briggs Type Indicator to better understand your interests and personality.
-Besides the Engineering Career Services office, the UK Stuckert Career Center can also connect you with employers through mentoring or shadowing opportunities which can confirm your career choice.
+Take the Strong Interest Inventory and Myers-Briggs Type Indicator to better understand your interests and personality by visiting the Counseling and Testing Center.

 Cover letter and resume critiques

 Do you want to put your best foot forward on paper?
 Your cover letter and resume are the documents you use to market yourself to employers —so you can’t afford to have mistakes.
 We will assist you in polishing these documents to highlight the skills employers are seeking.
 Bring a paper copy of your cover letter and/or resume to the meeting.
 The Stuckert Career Center has tips and sample letters here.

 💡 For a detailed presentation on basic resume writing, click here